explodinglabs/jsonrpcclient/README.rst

 ----------

 Catch the base exception ``JsonRpcClientError`` when communicating with the server.
-This will be raised when there's an issue such as connection problems, or if the server responded with an *error* response.
+This is raised when there's an issue such as connection problems, or if the server responded with an *error* response.

 .. sourcecode:: python